Niccolo-Rocchi/Text-Mining-Project/README.md

 1. **LDA**

 The reference notebook is ***./Topic Modeling/LDA.ipynb***.
-Here we apply an LDA model from gensim library.
-After having loaded data, it is then pre-processed, the model is trained and results are visualized.
+Here we apply an LDA model from `gensim` library.
+After having loaded data, it is pre-processed, then the model is trained and results are visualized.

 Please notice that: